-The exact ingredients in Omega XL are disconcertingly obscured by the company.
+The exact ingredients in Omega XL are not all displayed in order to protect from copycats.
 They call the compound that makes up the entirety of the capsule their “Omega-3 Fatty Acid Complex”.
 Their website claims the following ingredients are also included:

 “Perna Canaliculus PCSO-524 patented oil extract, Natural monounsaturated olive oil, and Vitamin E.”